SchwabeDE/ros-maze/README.md

 1. Get laser data from topic `/laserscan`
 1. Classify connected data points in single sublists.
 Each sublist contains a list of distance values and the original index value of the first entry (offset).
 Connected data points are determined based on a threshold of their distance from each other.
-The picture below shows an example of classified data points into 6 groups.
+The picture below shows an example of classified data points marked with a frame.

 ![Classified Datapoints](readme_files/classifiedDatapoints.png)